welbornprod/glader/README.md

 ------

 ```
 Usage:
-        glader.py -h | -v
+    glader -h | -v
-        glader.py [FILE] [OUTFILE] [-d] [-g]
+    glader [FILE] [OUTFILE] [-d] [-g] [-l]

 Options:
     FILE           : Glade file to parse.
     OUTFILE        : File name for output.
                      If - is given, output will be printed to stdout.
     -d,--dynamic   : Use dynamic object initialization method.
     -g,--gui       : Force use of a GUI, even when an output file is given.
                      You still have to use the 'Save' button to apply
                      changes.
     -h,--help      : Show this help message.
+    -l,--lib       : Generate a usuable Gtk.Window class only, not a
+                     script.
     -v,--version   : Show version.
 ```